GoSome/LearnGo/README.md

 # LearnGo
-We are New to Go
+We are Ready to Go